-DeMarcus Ware: Broncos’ Chubb can be the next me
+TOFN podcast: DeMarcus Ware — Broncos’ Chubb can be the next me

 So how good can he be?
 Ah, that’s why we checked in with Ware to get his take on his new pupil and learn how he can make him the perfect bookend for another pass rusher, veteran Von Miller — especially now that linebacker Shane Ray has been sidelined.

-“Chubb is probably 6-4, 270,” he said on the latest Talk of Fame Network podcast.
+“Chubb is probably 6-4, 270,” Ware said on the latest Talk of Fame Network podcast.
 “He’s the guy who can come in and be that power guy and really help Von out.

 “The attributes that he really brings to the game — stopping the run and being able to be that strong-side guy for Von — that’s what you need.
 (The Broncos) have that tag-team again.”